Meshugah/FullStack-Roadmap/README.md

    - Redux saga is for async use of redux
    - **grail** super useful break up of what react is and what it's not(as opposed to angular).: https://amp.reddit.com/r/webdev/comments/clghfx/angular_vs_react_which_would_you_choose_in_2019/

+#### Vue
+Vshow v vIf: Vif mounts and unmounts components which can be expensive, so it's good for large components with less toggles.
+V show on the other hand is for lots of toggles/ smaller components.

 #### State management
 - need to do the FEM Redux course